venkateshwarant/Google-Optimise/README.md

 A test consists of variants of our web page that we wish to measure against our original page to determine which is most effective at achieving our objective.
 Examples include A/B, redirect, and multivariate tests.
 Tests are measured based on the objective(s) we specify and can run for a maximum of 90 days.

 ### Personalizations
-Personalizations are a set of changes that you can target to a specific set of users.
-Unlike tests, personalizations can run forever and do not have variants - you have one set of changes that are shown to everyone who meets the targeting conditions.
+Personalizations are a set of changes that we can target to a specific set of users.
+Unlike tests, personalizations can run forever and do not have variants - we have one set of changes that are shown to everyone who meets the targeting conditions.

 ## Getting started